ethantsaox/SQL-Case-Studies/README.md

-# SQL Case Studies
+# SQL Restaurant Analysis
-Case Studies related to SQL using DBFiddle
+Practiced using SQL queries to further the expansion of a customer loyalty program.